 ACTION NEED DESCRIPTION IMPORT.
-EFFORT METRIC 6 . • The public indicated a desire for the future reestablishment of a recycling program.
+EFFORT METRIC 6.3 The public indicated a desire for the future reestablishment of a recycling program.
 Past recycling efforts in the community has not be profitable due to recycling economics and Valdez's remote location.
 Evaluate and research programs that may make recycling more feasible and re-establish if possible.
 The Valdez Native Tribe has expressed an interest in a partnership to bring recycling back to Valdez.
 Medium Staff assigned to monitor.
-6. , The state of the s Identify facilities where utility usage appears to be more intensive than would be expected.
+6.3 Utility costs will continue to increase and are a significant cost.
+Identify facilities where utility usage appears to be more intensive than would be expected.
 Perform building energy audit and cost benefit analysis to understand costs and energy savings strategies.
 Medium Facilities assessed for possible benefit.